Nikitaamo/picshredding/README.md

 # Image Shredding Project

 ## Introduction

-This project introduces a Python-based image manipulation tool that "shreds" images by rearranging their parts either horizontally or vertically.
+This project introduces a Python-based image manipulation tool that \"shreds\" images by rearranging their parts either horizontally or vertically.
 Aimed at beginners and enthusiasts alike, it serves as an engaging way to explore basic image processing concepts.
 The shredder is designed with simplicity in mind, allowing for easy customization and experimentation.

 ## Example Output